-- HDMI

 - SATA

 - DisplayPort

 - SAS/miniSAS

 At the end, MiniSAS connector was chosen as the best option to be used in connecting together multiple ADC modules.
-It is compatible with existing SATA cabling systems and aggregates multiple SATA cables to a single connector.
-It can be seen on the following picture 2.1.
 A transition between SATA and miniSAS is achieved by SAS to SATA adapter cable which is commonly used in servers to connect SAS controller to multiple SATA hard disc in RAID systems and thus is commercially easily available.
-The main drawback of miniSAS PCB connectors lies in the fact, that they are manufactured in SMT versions only.
-The outer metal housing of connector is designed to be mounted using a standard through-hole mounting scheme, a design that unfortunately decreases the durability of the connector.
+It is compatible with existing SATA cabling systems and aggregates multiple SATA cables to a single connector, it has SPI configuration lines which can be seen on the following picture 2.1 as standard pinheader connector.
+The main drawback of miniSAS PCB connectors lies in the fact, that they are manufactured in SMT versions only, SMT design may eventually decrease the durability of the connector even if outer metal housing of connector is designed to be mounted using a standard through-hole mounting method.